claytonwramsey/dumpster/README.md

 ## License

-This code is licensed under the GNU GPLv3 any later version of the GPL at your choice.
+This code is licensed under the Mozilla Public License, version 2.0.
 For more information, refer to [LICENSE.md](LICENSE.md).